-In Skyward SwordLink is able to obtain the full Triforce (first time this has ever been shown to happen in the 3D era if I'm not mistaken).
+In The Legend of Zelda: Skyward SwordLink is able to obtain the full Triforce.
 And it's explained that it's because of the trials he was put though during the game (in the dungeons and temples), which helped him gain/acquire and balance all three Triforce virtues.
 So while Courage may be the virtue he holds the most in abundance at the start, it's though his adventures that he's able to gain the other two virtues and balance all three.
 It's just that Ganondorf is usually the one who gets to the Triforce first, causing it to split because his heart doesn't have that balance... and doing so before Link goes though the trials (again, all the dungeons and temples) that would allow for Link to receive the whole Triforce.

 The Triforce split apart because Ganondorf's heart was unbalanced (had somebody of a pure heart got it first, then they could have gotten it whole).
 I always thought each piece went to the person who valued that respective virtue the most.
 Ganondorf wanted absolute power, so he received the Triforce of Power.
 Zelda was a Princess and was likely learning how to properly rule a country, and therefore held Wisdom in the highest regard.
 Link, as evidenced by the carving on his tree-house in Ocarina of Time, was always willing to find the Courage to stand up against evil.
 Just because he received the Triforce of Courage doesn't mean Link wasn't strong nor smart, it just meant that he believed being brave was the most important thing.
 Throughout his trials, he realized that, while having the courage to stand against evil was all well and good, one also needed the power to fight it and the wisdom to outsmart it.
 By the time he reached the Triforce, he believed that all three virtues were equally important and therefore was able to put the Triforce back together.
 The whole Dark World mess was simply the Triforce granting Ganondorf's wish to have a realm to rule, twisted by his selfish desires, and had no correlation to the virtues he believed in.